bendmorris/scotch/docs/scotch.markdown

     import std.math
     import test

-Periods in a module name designates directory structure, so `std.math` would be found in `std/math.sco`.
+Periods in a module name designate directory structure, so `std.math` would be found at `std/math.sco`.
 The module will be searched for first in the current directory, then in the `scotch.lib` directory.

 When a module is imported, it is completely executed; any native